celestiaorg/nmt/spec/nmt.md

 A NMT supports the standard functionalities of a Merkle tree, such as inclusion proofs and range proofs.
 Furthermore, it  provides the ability to query an NMT for an intended namespace ID and generate namespace proofs.
-When querying an NMT, 3 different cases may be encountered that are enumerated and explained below.
+When querying an NMT, the following cases may be encountered that are enumerated and explained next.

 [//]: # (NamespaceQuery&#40;T, nID&#41;: T indicates the root of the queried tree e.g., N6 in the above example whereas nid is the )